The Acropolis Hill

 Share this post:

-Although the modern city of Athens is constructed in a peninsula, there are many hills and low mountains around the city to get a great view, day or night.
+Although the modern city of Athens is constructed on a peninsula, there are many hills and low mountains around the city to get a great view, day or night.
 Here are our best places with a panoramic view of Athens that you can easily access by foot or vehicle.

 # The Acropolis Hill

-Apart from the most famous sightseeing in the city, Acropolis Hill is also among the best places with a panoramic view of Athens.
-It is found at a short walk from Acropolis metro station and from many other popular places to see in Athens, such as the Plaka quarter, Syntagma Square, the Acropolis Museum and more.
+Apart from being the most famous sightseeing in the city, Acropolis Hill is also among the best places with a panoramic view of Athens.
+It is found at a short walk from the Acropolis metro station and from many other popular places to see in Athens, such as the Plaka quarter, Syntagma Square, the Acropolis Museum and more.

 The climb up to the Acropolis Hill is of medium difficulty but certainly worth the effort.
 Visitors see the impressive monuments on top of the hill, such as the Parthenon Temple, the Temple of Athena Nike, the Propylaea, the Theatre of Herodes Atticus, plus get to catch a fantastic view of Athens, from the Lycabettus Hill until the port of Piraeus.